The Hershey Company

 - One-sixth of the directors are elected by the holders of Common Stock voting separately as a class.
 The remaining five-sixths are elected by the holders of Common Stock and Class B Common Stock voting together.

 - Directors are subject to stock ownership requirements, as are officers.

 The Board Exercises Strong Oversight

 - Board members review the Company's strategic plan annually, and are expected to participate in an active review.

 - The Guidelines require Board oversight of succession planning, and set forth procedures to be followed in the event of a sudden vacancy in the position of Chairman, President and/or CEO.

 - The Audit Committee has sole authority to approve audit engagement fees and terms for the independent auditors.
 The head of the internal audit department reports functionally to the Chair of the Audit Committee, and both the internal audit group and the independent auditors keep the Audit Committee advised of any issues relating to their audits as well as changes to relevant accounting rules.
-All members of the Audit Committee are financially literate and the Committee includes more than one audit committee financial expert.
+All members of the Audit Committee are financially literate and the Committee includes at least one audit committee financial expert.
 All audit and non-audit services to be provided by the independent auditors are subject to Audit Committee pre-approval.

 - Board members have full and free access to Company officers and employees, and have the authority to hire independent legal, financial or other advisors without consulting with or obtaining approval from management.

 The Code of Ethical Business Conduct is Comprehensive and Communication is Encouraged